 But £252 per year for these benefits isn’t cheap.
 Shop around and you can find some more competitive deals.

 I do like Club Lloyds.
 It isn’t my main current account, but it gives a little extra back with very little effort.
 Six free cinema tickets are a decent return for the 2 minutes it takes each month to transfer money in and out again.

 The interest rate is also competitive without having to tie your money up for any length of time.

-When it comes to the Club Lloyds Platinum account, I think it provides very little value and I would avoid.
+Regarding the Club Lloyds Platinum account, I think it provides very little value and would avoid it.

-If you’re interested about banks with perks, take a look at my Barclays Blue Rewards review.
+If you’re interested in banks with perks, look at my Barclays Blue Rewards review.